mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/7-redirecting.md

 You just use the hyperlink notation: `<a href='link_placeholder'>text_placeholder</a>` We just add the hyperlink on the last screen in `showSurveyScreens()` in `Felix.java` file:

-// TODO remove all code that wasn't changed, this is huge
 ```java title="java/agents/Felix.java"

 package agents;